salkuadrat/learning/packages/learning_text_recognition/README.md

 ### Input Image

-As with every process in other ML vision learning plugins, input is fed as an instance of `InputImage` which is part of `learning_input_image` package.
+As in other ML vision learning plugins, input is fed as an instance of `InputImage`, which is part of package  `learning_input_image`.

 You can use widget `InputCameraView` from `learning_input_image` as default implementation for processing image (or image stream) from camera / storage into `InputImage` format.
-Feel free to learn the inside of `InputCameraView` code if you want to create custom implementation for `InputImage`.
+But feel free to learn the inside of `InputCameraView` code if you want to create your own custom implementation.

 Here is example of using `InputCameraView` to get `InputImage` for text recognition.